Ref Jack Reiss explains why he didn’t wave Tyson Fury off in 12th round

 Referee @2jackreiss on why he didn't immediately stop the fight after Deontay Wilder's brutal knockdown of Tyson Fury in round 12.@CommishRandyG @gerrycooney #boxing #WilderFury pic.twitter.com/eu9VwcKpmg

 Addressing the knockdown, Fury is still at a loss to put into words how he managed to get to his feet so quickly.

-“And then when he asked me if I was alright, I said ‘yes’.
-He told me to go the left, I went to the left.
-Then he told me to go to the right, I went to the right.
+“And then when he asked me if I was alright, I said ‘yes.
+He told me to go to the left, and I went to the left.
+Then he told me to go to the right.
+I went to the right.

 “He also said, being the most experienced referee in America, he said, ‘if you’re not capable, then I’ll stop the fight.
 But if you can continue, I won’t.”